MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online-sign-in/troubleshoot-sign-in-issues-for-admins.md

 ### Access to Office 365 on the web

-If the affected users can sign in to Office 365 portal at [here](https://login.microsoftonline.com), go to [Valid Skype for Business user](#valid-skype-for-business-user).
+If the affected users can sign in to Microsoft 365 portal at [here](https://login.microsoftonline.com), go to [Valid Skype for Business user](#valid-skype-for-business-user).

 If the users can't sign in to Office 365, see the [Can't sign in to Office 365](#cant-sign-in-to-office-365) section.